 Seriously, don’t you get how amazing it is to be alive?
 One day you won’t be.
 In the meantime, the skin you’re in will wither and age, your personality will ebb and flow, and everything around you will be in a constant state of flux.
 Ultimately none of it really matters, except for those moments of joy you carve out for yourself.

 You can only give somebody one second chance.
-After that, ‘giving him second chances’ is just code for putting up with more of his bullshit.
+After that, ‘giving him second chances’ is just code for putting up with more bullshit.

-Coquette kick your ass and prepare you for life.
+Coquette kicks your ass and prepares you for life.
 It should be mandatory reading.